 (Supplied by Google)

-Uckfield holds a mysterious appeal, and not just because it was the place where Lord Lucan was seen before his famous disappearance.
-Follow the banks of the River Uck, a tributary of the River Ouse, and you find a tucked-away but bustling settlement in north Wealden District, East Sussex – literally at the end of a railway line.
+Uckffield holds a mysterious appeal, and not just because it was the place where Lord Lucan was seen before his famous disappearance.
+Follow the banks of the River Uck, a tributary of the River Ouse, and you find a tucked-away but bustling settlement in north Wealden District, East Sussex - literally at the end of a railway line.
 The town's name derives from Anglo Saxon for 'open land of a man named Ucca' mixed with 'feld' for open, natural land.
-And nature is plentiful indeed around the dwelling place with a number of reserves, which are rich in biodiversity: Nightingale Wood, Hampstead Meadows, West Park, Millennium Green, and Harlands Pond.
-The settlement's location between Canterbury and Winchester meant it became a popular stop-over for travellers of yesteryear.
+And nature is plentiful indeed around the dwelling place with a number of reserves, which are rich in biodiversity: Nightingale Wood, Hampstead Meadows, West Park, Millennium Green and Harlands Road.
+The settlement's locations between Canterbury and Winchester meant it became a popular stop-over for travellers of yesteryear.
 Church Street, the centre of the original Uckfield, has witnessed much history.
 It contains a number of post-medieval buildings: the Old Grammar School; Bakers Cottage and Malt House; Church House; Copping Hall and Milton Cottage.
-The town's shopping scene is also an interesting draw for the area and residents are friendly, courteous and passionate about where they live!
+The town's shopping scene is also an interesting draw for the area and residents are friendly, courteous and passionate about where they live.